keihartley/api-app/README.md

 ## Utilized Tools

-- Material UI
+- Material UI: Frontend user interface NPM package
-- React.js
-- Firebase & Firestore
+- React.js: Building the user interface
+- Firebase: Handles the backend & data (Firestore), authenticates users, and hosts/deploys the application
-- API: still deciding
+- API: Still picking an API from [RapidAPI](https://rapidapi.com/)

 ## Purpose

 Will add once the API is added

+## Features

+- User auth, logging in and registering through email or a third party application (Google)

 # Getting Started with Create React App